SpooshDoosh/Milestone-Project-1-DUrban-Fitness/TESTING.md

 # Testing

 # Browser Compatibility
-This website has been tested and operates as it should on Chrome, Microsoft Edge, Safari, Firefox and Opera browsers.
+This website has been tested and operates as expected on Chrome, Microsoft Edge, Safari, Firefox and Opera browsers.

 The website has been tested using Chrome Devloper Tools for it's responsiveness on various device viewports.